Franco Baresi: Style of play

-Although Baresi was capable of playing anywhere along the backline, he primarily excelled as a centreback and as sweeper, where he combined his defensive attributes, and his ability to read the game, with his excellent vision, technique, distribution and ball skills.
+Although Baresi was capable of playing anywhere along the backline, he mostly played in the four-man defense, usually positioned as a left centre back (although his stronger foot was right, he was good on the ball with both of his feet), and was often assigned the role of libero, where he combined his defensive attributes and his ability to read the game with his excellent vision, technique, distribution and ball skills.
 These qualities also enabled him to excel in a zonal marking system, maintain a high defensive line, and play the offside trap, in particular during his time at Milan under Sacchi; indeed, Baresi came to be known for often raising his arm towards the linesman whenever his team attempted to play the offside trap.
 Baresi's passing range, technical ability and ball control allowed him to advance forward into the midfield to start attacking plays from the back, enabling him to function as a secondary playmaker for his team, and also play as a defensive or central midfielder when necessary.
 Despite being a defender, he was also an accurate penalty kick taker.
 Baresi was known for being a strong and accurate tackler, who was very good at winning back possession, and at anticipating and intercepting plays, due to his acute tactical intelligence, speed of thought, marking ability and positional sense.
 A precocious talent in his youth, throughout the course of his career, he also stood out for his professionalism, athleticism, longevity, and discipline in training, as well as his outstanding leadership, commanding presence on the pitch and his organisational skills; indeed, he captained both Milan and the Italy national team.

-Baresi also shares the record of most own goals scored in Serie A history (eight, along with Riccardo Ferri).